ilya-kolchinsky/OpenCEP/README.md

 )
 ```

-Creating a CEP object for monitoring the patterns from the example above:
+Creating a CEP object for monitoring the first pattern from the example above:
 ```
-cep = CEP([googleAscendPattern, googleAmazonLowPattern],
+cep = CEP([googleAscendPattern])
-          EvaluationMechanismTypes.TRIVIAL_LEFT_DEEP_TREE, None)
 ```

 Defining a new file-based event stream formatted according to Metastock 7 format: